Amtrak paint schemes: Phase VII

 Phase VII, introduced in 2022, is the latest livery for most Amtrak equipment, debuting on the Siemens Charger ALC-42 locomotives.
 The design features two tones of blue on the sides, divided by a curved white stripe.
 The black cab window area is flanked by red and white stripes, with matching red and white sill stripes running the length of the locomotive.
 In January 2024, Amtrak began repainting Genesis locomotives in the Phase VII livery, prompted by the depletion of Phase V paint supplies at the Beech Grove Shops.
 Passenger cars began to receive the new Phase VII design in December 2024.
-Amtrak announced in March 2025 that it will use different accent colors on Phase VII passenger cars to indicate service levels: red for first class, light blue for business class, and green for coach class.
-With this new livery, Amtrak will include the name of the car fleet type on the sill stripe and will reintroduce names on sleeper cars.
+Passenger cars utilize different accent colors to indicate service levels: red for first class, light blue for business class, and green for coach class.
+The name of the car fleet type is printed on the sill stripe.
+Alongside the rollout of Phase VII, Amtrak reintroduced the practice of naming sleeping cars, with Viewliners being named after rivers east of the Mississippi River while Superliners are named after states and national parks.